-The main reason there are two types of currency account provider is because of regulation.
+The main reason there are two types of currency account providers is because of regulation.
 Currency futures, swaps and options require a provider to be heavily regulated by the FCA, whereas currency conversions and forward do not.
-The majority of currency brokers process large international transfers as their main source of revenue and it is not always cost effective for them to provide regulated services to only a small percentage of their clients.
+The majority of currency brokers process large international transfers as their main source of revenue and it is not always cost-effective for them to provide regulated services to only a small percentage of their clients.
 Currency derivatives are also highly complex financial products which can produce large and unexpected losses, especially in some extreme circumstances.

 Currency hedging for individuals buying a property abroad

 Currency hedging can be used by individuals who have found the perfect holiday home and have budgeted £500,000 for the purchase.

 If the exchange rate moves 20% against you a £500,000 property could end up costing £600,000.
 Individuals buying property abroad can hedge against this using a currency forward to buy foreign currency on a buy now pay later basis.